Store Hours

 Celebrate Springtime Gardening

 It's time to start thinking of spring.
-Sweep the gazebo and clean out the shed to prepare for warmer temperatures, sprouts poking up, and fragrant breezes.
-Planting seeds indoors with grow lights means you'll be ready to transplant spring flowers and young veggie plants when the ground thaws and the frosts are through.
+Clean out the shed to prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
+Planting seeds indoors with grow lights means you're ready to transplant young veggie plants and spring annuals when the frosts are through and the ground thaws.
 You might even want to plant seeds directly into the earth.
-What better way to start than by exploring your favorite local plant nursery, The Garden Center in Waterloo?
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed package for details.
+If you start them later, it's not ideal, but it will even out as time passes.

 Start Seeds Indoors

-Finish your garden bed with compost and mulch.
+Finish it all off with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Mulch controls weeds and keeps your soil from drying out.
-Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch keeps your soil from drying out and controls weeds.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you need "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+Prepare to fertilize your lawn, plan your landscaping, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
 For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your patio or balcony.
-Shop for the soil, fertilizer, and seeds you need in the aisles of your Waterloo Garden Center, online, or on our mobile app.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Waterloo Garden Center, online, or on our mobile app.
 Let's get growing together.

 4501 1st Avenue Se